MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Do not specify the **WdfDriverInitNoDispatchOverride** flag in the call to [**WdfDriverCreate**](https://msdn.microsoft.com/library/windows/hardware/ff547175).
 Remove this flag if you were using WDF in miniport mode in your NDIS 6.x driver.

-Consider removing the *DriverUnload* routine from your client driver, as it is an optional routine for a WDF networking client driver.
+*DriverUnload* is an optional routine for a WDF networking client driver, so you can remove it if you like.
 If you keep it, remove the call to [**NdisMDeregisterMiniportDriver**](https://msdn.microsoft.com/library/windows/hardware/ff563578).

 ## Device Initialization